 Tucked away right at the end of the garden is a little decking area perched right on the edge of the cliffs with chairs and tables from which you can really appreciate the view of the coastline including the famous Cobb harbour.

-Built in 1735 for the Dowager Countess Poulett, the Alexandra became a hotel in 1901 and is a Grade-II listed house (there’s also a neighbouring chapel, derelict for years, which the owners are currently restoring).
+Built in 1735 for the Dowager Countess Poulett, the Alexandra became a hotel in 1901 and is a Grade-II listed house (the hotel recently restored its neighbouring chapel, derelict for years, which makes for a great wedding venue.).

 The 24-room hotel was easy to find, being right on the main road coming into town, and as I’ve always found finding a car parking space in Lyme Regis almost impossible it was a relief to find the Alexandra has its own car park at the front of the hotel.
 (The cars were parked three deep so guests leave their keys at reception – the staff have fun trying to extricate the embedded cars when their owners want to leave).

 As all the rooms in the main hotel building were taken, I was put up in one of two family apartments, which are newly refurbished.
 As well as a bathroom and well-stocked kitchen there were three bedrooms – one double, one twin and one with bunkbeds – and a lounge area upstairs.